 San Joaquin Marsh and Wildlife Sanctuary are comprised of more than 300 acres of restored coastal freshwater wetlands.
 Twelve miles of trails serve as an oasis for walkers, joggers, and birdwatchers as well as a living laboratory for students, teachers, and the public.
 The sanctuary is home to 100 different species of birds.

 In addition, visitors can saddle up at Country Trails & Riding School located in Irvine Regional Park and horseback ride along leisurely trails among meadows and lush rolling hillsides teeming with buckwheat and other native plants including lemonade berry, coast live oak and toyon.
 They can also explore the beautiful landscape on wheels with bike rentals from Wheel of Fun.

 With nearly 40% of its population being Asian, Irvine offers foodies true global cuisine, with a wide selection of delicacies from China, Taiwan, Japan, Vietnam and other distant shores.

-Specializing in coffee, cakes, and breads, 85°C Bakery opened in Irvine in 2009 as the first U.S. store.
+Specializing in coffee, cakes, and breads, 85°C Bakery, a Taiwanese chain of coffee shops, opened in Irvine in 2009 as the first U.S. store.
 Why 85°C?
 It is the ideal temperature to drink coffee.
 Their most popular beverage is the Sea Salt Coffee - slightly sweetened iced coffee topped with creamy foam whipped with sea salt, with semi-sweet chocolate powder sprinkled over the top of foam.

 Bistango offers artful New American cuisine and a Wine Spectator award-winning wine list with over 400 varieties of wine.
 The ambiance is further enriched each season by revolving modern art exhibits.